 - Seasonality: Summer

-- 7 oz sugar
+- 1 cup sugar

 Tools

-- 1 Bread machine bread machine
+- 1 Bread Maker bread machine

-Preparation of Peach Jam with Bread Machine
+Preparation of Peach Jam with Bread Maker

-Take the yellow Percoche peaches, peel them and cut them into small pieces (I cut them a bit larger than they should have been).
+Take the Percoche yellow peaches, peel them, and cut them into small pieces (I cut them a bit larger than they should have been).